Neplex/ArchiTXT/docs/load_data/text.rst

 ArchiTXT enables seamless integration of textual data by representing it as a hierarchical tree structure, derived from the syntax tree.
 Through its built-in simplification algorithm, ArchiTXT organizes this data into structured instances, which can be easily combined with existing database instances.
+All tools for manipulating textual data are available in the :py:mod:`architxt.nlp` module.

 .. seealso::

+    :doc:`../getting_started/corpus`
-    - :doc:`../getting_started/corpus` for more information on BRAT format support.
+        More information on BRAT format support.

+    :doc:`../examples/corpus_exploration`
-    - :doc:`../examples/corpus_exploration` for real-case usage examples.
+        A real-case usage examples.

 Annotations